apache/parquet-format/PageIndex.md

 # ColumnIndex Layout to Support Page Skipping

-This documents describes the format for column index pages in the Parquet footer.
+This document describes the format for column index pages in the Parquet footer.
 These pages contain statistics for DataPages and can be used to skip pages when scanning data in ordered and unordered columns.

 ## Problem Statement
 In previous versions of the format, Statistics are stored for ColumnChunks in ColumnMetaData and for individual pages inside DataPageHeader structs.
-When reading pages, a reader had to process the page header in order to determine whether the page could be skipped based on the statistics.
+When reading pages, a reader had to process the page header to determine whether the page could be skipped based on the statistics.
 This means the reader had to access all pages in a column, thus likely reading most of the column data from disk.